Food desert: Nutrition

 In order to accommodate the racialized aspect of food insecurity that exists as a result of historical redlining, and other racialized practices, some say the term "food apartheid" should be used over food insecurity, because the term "apartheid" acknowledges that race is a driving factor in the creation and persistence of these deserts.
 Food apartheids include limited access to food in general, but limited access to "nutrient-rich" as well, which in turn leads to "poor health outcomes," including "heart disease, diabetes, depression, and anxiety," and can be classified as "structuralized racism".
 Within predominantly black and brown neighborhoods and school districts, there was higher clustering of fast food restaurants, with "1.25 to 2 times as many restaurants than expected by chance".
-This was associated with a strong correlation between fast food proximity and youth BMI, meaning black public school students are at a stronger "risk of obesity".
+This was associated with a strong correlation between fast food proximity and youth body mass index (BMI), meaning black public school students are at a stronger "risk of obesity".
 Consequently, black youth are predisposed to a poor diet, and are more likely to continually make unhealthy dietary choices as a result of the subpar quality of grocery stores available, and high prevalence of fast food locations.
 However, black communities have done their best to mitigate this through community dietary efforts — for example, poorer black neighborhoods tend to have "more community gardens and urban farms" as a way to make fresh produce more readily available to residents.
 This reiterates the long-standing tradition of self-reliance in black communities, which allows residents to creatively "make ways out of no way" to feed and provide for themselves, even though these mechanisms of self-preservation are overlooked and unnoticed by people outside the community.
 Backyard gardens and other forms of unmarketable green spaces used to supplement the often unhealthy and overpriced foods offered in local bodegas and corner stores are not "explicitly [political]", but a way for those in nutritionally underserved communities to meet an otherwise unmet need.
 These green spaces work to promote health, but also allow residents to grow closer to each other, and realize that there are actionable methods for them to take control over some aspects of their health.